Bell peppers (also known as capsicums) are a colorful and sweet fruit from the nightshade plant family.

 Many guinea pigs like sweet peppers, and they will often have a preference for specific colors over others.
 Green peppers have more of a bitter taste, while red is the sweetest.
 Yellow and orange rest in the middle of the sweetness scale.

 Out of all the colors, they usually eat green most readily.
-But then again, mine tend to prefer bitter-tasting foods like kale and radicchio while turning their nose up at many of the sweeter fruits.
+But then again, mine tend to prefer bitter-tasting foods like kale, endive, and radicchio while turning their nose up at many of the sweeter fruits.
 Weird pigs.

 What If Your Guinea Pig Doesn’t Like Sweet Peppers?

-If your guinea pig doesn’t like them at first, try, try, again.
-But really, bell peppers are such a healthy food for guinea pigs that it’s worth trying harder if they turn their nose up at them initially.
+If your guinea pig doesn’t like them at first, it’s best to try it a few more times.
+Bell peppers are such a healthy food for guinea pigs that it’s worth trying harder if they turn their nose up at them initially.
 Try leaving the peppers in the cage multiple times to give them a chance to change their mind and start nibbling on them.

-If they still don’t take to them, try temporarily cutting down on other vegetables and feed bell peppers separately from the others.
+If your guinea pig still doesn’t take to them, try temporarily cutting down on other vegetables and feeding bell peppers separately from the others.
 For example, you can feed all the other veggies in the morning and give just one slice of sweet pepper before bed.
 They will often give in and eat it if that’s their only option.
 But you need to be consistent and stick to your guns.

-I’ve used this method to get all my guinea pigs eating bell peppers, even a couple that didn’t love them at first.
-Feeding a smaller amount of healthy veggies is better than giving large amounts of everything.
+I’ve used this method to get all my guinea pigs to eat bell peppers, even a couple that didn’t love them at first.
+Feeding a smaller amount of healthy veggies is often better than giving large amounts of everything.

 Which Color of Bell Pepper is Best for Guinea Pigs?

-However, it’s still a good idea to rotate between all the colors for variety.
+Generally speaking, it’s also a good idea to rotate between all the colors for variety.
 Different colors contain unique antioxidants that can benefit your guinea pig’s health in various ways.

 Can Guinea Pigs Eat Green Bell Peppers?

-They are also the lowest in Vitamin C but still contain a decent amount, at 80mg per 100 grams.
+They are also the lowest in Vitamin C but still contain a decent amount, at 99.5 mg per 100 grams.
 Green peppers also contain lutein, a carotenoid beneficial for eye health.
 This compound is absent from the other colors of peppers.

 Guinea pigs that don’t love sweet foods will often prefer green peppers over the riper varieties.
 They are also safe to feed your guinea pig daily.